 2017 is already off to a running start with amazing projects at the Sundance Film Festival.
 We’re looking forward to a wide range of developments this year.
 Who knows?
 We may even see something from Magic Leap.

-It’s been an exciting year exploring a radically new technology.
-And as we push the boundaries of a new medium, it will transform art, education, business and entertainment in ways we’ve yet to imagine.
+It’s been an exciting year exploring radically new technology.
+And as we push the boundaries of a new medium, it will transform art, education, business, and entertainment in ways we’ve yet to imagine.

 We are on an incredible journey that will transform our experience of the world and ourselves – no matter what field you’re in, be a part of it!